-The Integrated Regional Water Management Planning Act, CWC §10541(e)(10), states that IRWM plans must include an evaluation of the adaptability to Climate Change of water management systems in the region.
-The next few paragraphs and Table 8 provide direction as to the initial steps IRWM groups should be taking to address climate change adaptation within existing plan standards.
-More specific direction will come in the next solicitation of Prop.
-84 IRWM funding.
+The IRWM Planning Act, CWC §10541(e)(10), states that IRWM plans must include an evaluation of the adaptability to Climate Change of water management systems in the region.
+The next few paragraphs and Table 7 provide direction as to the steps IRWM groups should take to address Climate Change adaptation within existing plan standards.